Postal addresses in the Republic of Ireland: Preparation for a postcode

 The article concluded saying that annual maintenance costs for a postcode management licence holder which would include maintaining the necessary database of buildings are estimated "at about €2.5 million" but the minister was reported as saying that "ongoing costs would be covered by income generated by the eventual licence holder".

 In September 2009, Minister Ryan said that an alphanumeric system would be introduced in 2011 at a fraction of the previous estimate of €50 million.
 This was reiterated a month later in a Seanad debate, in spite of claims to the contrary by the Communication Workers Union.
 Liz McManus, opposition spokeswoman for communications in the Labour Party, called for the plan to be revoked due to job losses in An Post, the projected costs and fears of junk mail.

-In Dail question time in January 2010, Simon Coveney challenged Minister Ryan's apparent rejection of a GPS based postcode system and argued that a system that pinpointed 20–50 houses would be only a slight improvement.
+In January 2010, Simon Coveney challenged Ryan in the Dáil on the apparent rejection of a GPS-based postcode system and argued that a system that pinpointed 20–50 houses would be only a slight improvement.
 Ryan disputed Coveney's remarks, saying that he fully supported a postcode system that had geo-coordinates at its centre, and that the system chosen would depend on the tenders received.

 The tender process to select consultants was announced on 1 February 2010, with a view to having the postcode system operational by the end of 2011.

-In April 2010, the Oireachtas Committee on Communications, Energy and Natural Resources published a report criticising some of the proposals listed above, recommending instead that any postcode implemented must be capable of supporting "developing technologies such as internet mapping, google maps and iPhones", applying a unique identifier to each property.
+In April 2010, the Oireachtas committee on Communications, Energy and Natural Resources published a report criticising some of the proposals listed above, recommending instead that any postcode implemented must be capable of supporting "developing technologies such as internet mapping, google maps and iPhones", applying a unique identifier to each property.
 It suggests that the previously mentioned D04 123 model would not satisfy this requirement and may, in fact, make matters worse.

 On 15 April 2010 the tendering process to select a consultant to advise the Minister on the implementation of a postcode was cancelled, due to a serious but unspecified technical error in the tendering documents.